FAQ: Walmart Home Office

 When will groundbreaking start and how long will construction take?

 Today marks the beginning of an exciting journey.
 With this step (unveiling of the master plan, beginning demolition), we are leading the journey to empower associates and get the most out of our existing teams, while helping us attract high-quality talent in the future.
 And we will do all of this by adhering to our Every Day Low Cost (EDLC) culture – not by cutting corners but through smart design.
 Demolition, infrastructure and utility construction will begin this summer.
-In the next 18 to 24 months, the support and office buildings will be designed and construction will begin.
 Over the coming weeks and months, we will be focused on:

 - Relocating associates out of the office buildings located on the site and into temporary new office spaces.

-- Beginning construction on the new Layout Center in late 2019, which will be located on the east side of Martin Luther King, Jr. Parkway, to pave the way for the new Walton Life Fitness Center.
+- Construction on the new Layout Center is underway, which will be located on the east side of Martin Luther King, Jr. Parkway, to pave the way for the new Walton Life Fitness Center.
 (Note: the existing 5th Street Layout Center is in the quadrant where the new Walton Life Fitness Center will be, so this will be demoed in preparation for that construction.)

 What will be the design of the new campus?